Ziad17/meilisearch-querying/README.md

 ### Introduction

-A fluent API that serves as a string builder to provide searching, filtering and sorting capability with using the amazing [MeiliSearch]((https://github.com/meilisearch/meilisearch))
+A fluent API that serves as a string builder to provide searching, filtering and sorting capability with using the amazing [MeiliSearch]((https://github.com/meilisearch/meilisearch)), the aim is to provide a fluent interface that works on top of [meilisearch-dotnet](https://github.com/meilisearch/meilisearch-dotnet)

 ### Getting Started